jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

    - Iterate through protocol.steps
    - For each step using Food A:
      * Calculate neatMassA = step.targetMg / protocol.foodA.mgPerUnit
-     * If neatMassA ≥ threshold: transitionIndex = step.stepIndex
+     * If neatMassA ≥ threshold.amount: transitionIndex = step.stepIndex  // threshold.unit provides context; threshold applies to neat mass (m = P/C)
      * Break on first match

 2. If no transition found (all doses < threshold):